-New Accounting Standards and Interpretations not yet mandatory or early adopted have not been early adopted by the company for the annual reporting period ended 30 June 2020.
-The company's assessment of the impact of these new or amended Accounting Standards and Interpretations, most relevant to the company, are set out below.
+Australian Accounting Standards and Interpretations that have recently been issued or amended, that are applicable to the Company but are not yet mandatory, have not been early adopted by the Company for the annual reporting period ended 30 June 2021.
+The Company's assessment of the impact of these new or amended Accounting Standards and Interpretations, most relevant to the Company, are set out below.